nigelfiler/Qumu/README.md

 ## ⚠️ Disclaimer

-These are Proof of Concept samples show how you could utilise the Qumu API.
+These Proof of Concept samples show how you could utilise the Qumu API.

 This code is provided **as-is**, with **no warranties or guarantees** of any kind.